What is the Anglican Church?

 The Anglican Church is often described as the ‘middle ground’ between Protestant Churches and the Catholic Church.
 Anglicans and Catholics are both liturgical and share many similar practices.
 There are also many differences in belief and practice between the two that make Anglicans distinctly Protestant.

-Perhaps the biggest difference is that Anglicans hold Scripture as the supreme authority in the church, while Roman Catholics believe the Pope to be the supreme authority.
+Perhaps the biggest difference is that Anglicans hold Scripture as the supreme authority in the church, while Roman Catholics hold scripture and tradition as equally authoritative.

 The exact Anglican Statement of faith is the 39 Articles, which go into the specifics of what Anglicans believe.